 Your cutting boards–especially wooden ones–can harbor both bacteria.
 In fact, if your cutting board smells, it’s a sure sign of bacteria growth.
-Sprinkle it with a generous coating of baking soda.
-Add a few drops of water to make a thick paste and let it set for an hour or so while you do other chores.
+So sprinkle it with a generous coating of baking soda.
+Then add a few drops of water to make a thick paste and let it set for an hour or so while you do other chores.
 Scrub away the paste in a circular scrubbing motion with hot water.
 Let air dry.
 You’ve now cleared away the bacteria that’s causing those nasty smells.

 Amp up Your Laundry: